vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 The hot key needs to be signing many transactions with low latency.
 Hence storing it on a hardware security module and/or on a remote site is problematic; the exact implementation of this is out of scope for this.

 ##Future Features
-We expect that a key change can be done through a transaction on the chain and a form of restarting a single validator once ceckpoints are fully implemented.
+We expect that a key change can be done through a transaction on the chain and a form of restarting a single validator once checkpoints are fully implemented.

 ### Vega Key [Event-Forwarder]
 This key (which may be the same of the above one) is used by the event forwarder to authorize events seen on  Vega bridge contracts (at this point, only Ethereum, ERC20, staking and vesting contracts).
-This key is a hot key, and is constantly used in operations, though in a not very esposed way.
+This key is a hot key, and is constantly used in operations, though in a not very exposed way.
 As events signed with this key come in at Ethereum speed, the latency in accessing this key is of little relevance, and it can easily stay in a remote signer or an HSM.